Experience Loch Ard Gorge: Shipwreck tales & scenic views

 • Transport from Melbourne, no parking stress.

-• Live storytelling guides combine geology, wildlife, and shipwreck lore into the drive.
+• Expert guides combine geology, wildlife, and shipwreck lore into the drive.

-• Often bundled with 12 Apostles sunset, lunch, and short rainforest walks.
+• Often combined with the 12 Apostles and a stop for lunch.

 Self-drive

-• Move at your own pace; linger as long as light and weather allow.
+• Move at your own pace; stay as long as light and weather allow.

 • Free parking, zero schedule—but you do the navigating.